-- ◆ State Route 60 (SR-60) Truck Lanes Project 4.5mile widening project on SR-60 between Gilman Springs Road and 1.4 miles west of Jack Rabbit Trail in the unincorporated Riverside County Badlands.
-This project will enhance the mobility and safety of SR-60 through the Badlands and improve trucking accessibility from Moreno Valley to the east.
-This project is anticipated to be completed in 2021. - Interstate 215 (I-215) High Occupancy Vehicle (HOV) Lanes Project - 11-mile widening project on I-215 to add HOV lanes in each direction from Box Springs Road in Moreno Valley to Nuevo Road in Perris.
-This project is anticipated to improve travel time on I-215.
+- ◆ State Route 60 (SR 60) Truck Lanes Project 4.5mile widening project on SR 60 between Gilman Springs Road and 1.4 miles west of Jack Rabbit Trail in the unincorporated Riverside County Badlands.
+This project, completed in 2022, will enhances the mobility and safety of SR 60 through the Badlands and improve trucking accessibility from Moreno Valley to the east.
+This project opened its new lanes in 2022. - Interstate 215 (I-215) High Occupancy Vehicle (HOV) Lanes Project - 11-mile widening project on I-215 to add HOV lanes in each direction from Box Springs Road in Moreno Valley to Nuevo Road in Perris.
+This project is anticipated to improve travel time on I-215 and is part of a long-term construction effort by the RCTC. - Mid County Parkway Project Also known as Community and Environmental Transportation Acceptability Process (CETAP) East, a 16-mile transportation corridor to relieve traffic congestion in southwestern Riverside County near San Jacinto and Perris.
+This project is anticipated to improve travel time between SR 79 and I-215 and provide connections that support multimodal transportation.
+Construction is expected to begin in early 2026.

-- Community and Environmental Transportation Acceptability Process (CETAP) East, a 16-mile transportation corridor to relieve traffic congestion in southwestern Riverside County near San Jacinto and Perris.
-This project is anticipated to improve travel time between SR-79 and I-215 and provide connections that support multimodal transportation. - CETAP West 16-mile westerly extension of Mid County Parkway between I-15 in Corona and I-215 in Perris.
+- CETAP West 16-mile westerly extension of Mid County Parkway between I-15 in Corona and I-215 in Perris.
 This proposed project will provide an additional alternative east-west corridor from SR-91 between I-15 and I-215. - ◆ Cajalco Road Improvement Project 16-mile transportation corridor to relieve traffic congestion in southwestern Riverside County near Corona and Perris.
-This project will provide an alternative east-west corridor to SR-91 between I-15 and I-215. - ◆ The Ethanac Road Improvement Project 10-mile widening and realignment of the Ethanac corridor from I-15 in Lake Elsinore to I-215 in Perris.
+This project will provide an alternative east-west corridor to SR 91 between I-15 and I-215.
+This project is expected to begin construction in 2028. - ◆ The Ethanac Road Improvement Project 10-mile widening and realignment of the Ethanac corridor from I-15 in Lake Elsinore to I-215 in Perris.
 This project will provide additional east-west capacity and ease congestion on I-215.